Ph.D. Arizona State University

 Office: BD 104

 Dr. Nicholas D. Natividad is an Associate Professor in the Department of Criminal Justice at New Mexico State University.
 His teaching and research interests focus on civil and human rights.
 His scholarship is theoretically based and focuses on transnational and local community practices of human rights across borders.
 His larger research trajectory seeks to investigate political movements that transmit and translate ideas of local communal justice.
 He is currently a Visiting Research Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University in Belfast Ireland.

-He is the co-creator of the museum exhibit Trotando Pasos Ajenos: Social Justice and Inequalities in the Borderlands which is an art and cultural exhibit that focuses on regional issues of justice inequality as they pertain to identity, environment, history, immigration, faith, and law.
+He is the co-creator of the museum exhibit Trotando Pasos Ajenos: Social Justice and Inequalities in the Borderlands, an art and cultural exhibit that focuses on regional issues of justice inequality as they pertain to identity, environment, history, immigration, faith, and law.

-He is a Dean’s Fellow in the College of Education at NMSU and is a former Fellow in the New Leadership Academy at the University of Michigan.
+He is a former Dean’s Fellow in the College of Education at NMSU and a former Fellow in the New Leadership Academy at the University of Michigan.
 He is a huge advocate for community engagement initiatives and believes education should offer outlets for students to learn from and give back to their communities.

 Areas of Interest: Border Studies, Immigration, Human Rights, Ethnic Studies, and Diversity in Higher Education

 Undergraduate & Graduate Courses